 A new Danish study suggests a possible connection between mothers' use of paracetamol painkillers during pregnancy and the risk of developing disorders like ADHD (attention deficit hyperactivity disorder) in children.

-The Danish Health and Medicines Authority's recommendations remain unchanged
+The Danish Health Authority's recommendations remain unchanged

 - The general recommendation is to take as little medicine as possible during pregnancy.